luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 </div>

+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-This gives the info for both DataFrames, note that there are 891 passangers in the train dataset and 418 in the test dataset.
+This gives the info for both DataFrames, note that there are 891 passengers in the train dataset and 418 in the test dataset.
 Furthermore, we get the basic info like the mean, standard deviation, etc.

 But how does the data looks like?
 We can check the whole data by typing it.
 That is just typing train (Try it!).
 But this would look clutter, so instead we can get a sample by using the [method DataFrame.head()](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.head.html) or [method DataFrame.tail()](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.tail.html)